 Having a course plan is essential for success, having a detailed plan with an outline for students and the teacher to follow, is priceless.
-It is extremely important for the proper organization of a class to minimize the idle time in modern-day teaching as much as possible.
-Learning method templates and session planning templates can be found for educators.
+It is extremely important for the proper organization of a class to minimize the idle time in modern day teaching as much as possible.
+Learning method templates and session planning templates, can be found for educators.
 These templates can be customized to the individual needs of educators and in order to help educators adapt to new situations.
-Well, known databases for Learning and Session planning templates are Aisopos, Ifigenia, Mitida and the European database Open Discovery Space.
-Another online approach is the use of WebQuests to see an example here.
+Well known databases for Learning and Session planning templates are Aisopos, Ifigenia, Mitida and the European database Open Discovery Space.
+Another online approach is the use of WebQuests see an example here.

 An example of a Flipped Classroom session could include the following phases:

 - Phase 1-Asynchronously: The instructor shares the material for a new session through the platform.

 - Phase 2-Asynchronously: The students use the uploaded material and study by using worksheets.
 They use tools, programs and websites suggested by the teacher.
 They study mainly on their own and fill in worksheets, write down questions while they are also encouraged to collaborate with their classmates by using a social network or telephone (whichever way works best) and study together.

 - Phase 3-Synchronously: In the virtual classroom, the students ask their teacher regarding questions that came up during Phase 2.
 The instructor answers the questions, solves problems, and concludes the session with new material (presentations and simulations) and in case he/she has the appropriate digital tools gives the chance for remote collaboration between the students.

 - Phase 4–Asynchronously: The instructor uploads some indicative answers for the topics that were taught during the previous phases.